thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 ---
-title: "Converting my blog from Wordpress to Next.js"
+title: "Converting my blog from WordPress to Next.js"
-description: "A look at the motivations to convert thetombomb.com from Wordpress to Next.js.
+description: "A look at the motivations to convert thetombomb.com from WordPress to Next.js.
 And what I learned along the way."
 date: "2021-06-08"
 categories:
   - "nextjs"